Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Sportsbooks have implied with the moneyline set for this matchup that the Diamondbacks have a 40% chance of pulling out a win.
+- Based on this game's moneyline, the Diamondbacks' implied win probability is 53.5%.

-- Arizona's games have gone over the total in 61 of its 140 chances.
+- In the 141 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 61 times (61-73-7).

-- The Diamondbacks are 6-5-0 against the spread in their 11 games that had a posted line this season.
+- The Diamondbacks have a 6-5-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!